 The existence of gravitational waves, which were first predicted by Einstein’s Theory of General Relativity about a hundred years ago, was confirmed only last year.
 The event was recorded by the Laser Interferometer Gravitational-Wave Observatory (LIGO), whose founders were awarded this year’s Nobel Prize in Physics.

-Gravity waves are essentially ripples in the fabric of spacetime which are generated by interactions between very massive accelerating cosmic objects, such as neutron stars or black holes.
+Gravity waves are essentially ripples in the fabric of spacetime that are generated by interactions between very massive accelerating cosmic objects, such as neutron stars or black holes.
 Physicists liken gravity waves to the waves generated when a stone is thrown into a pond.

 LIGO was founded in 1992, so it took them 25 years to prove their existence.
 That’s because detecting a gravity wave is no easy feat.
-To spot gravitational waves directly for the first time, scientists had to measure a distance change 1,000 times smaller than the width of a proton using interferometers, which are essentially mirrors placed 4 kilometers apart.
+To spot gravitational waves directly for the first time, scientists had to measure a distance change 1,000 times smaller than the width of a proton using interferometers, which are essential mirrors placed 4 kilometers apart.

 In the case of the September 14, 2015 observation which was announced on February 11, 2016, scientists observed gravitational waves produced by the collision of two black holes.
 This week’s announcement marks not one but a number of unprecedented observations in science.
 This was the first time astronomers witnessed a new type of nova called a kilonova, which is a large explosion following the merger of two neutron stars.
 A neutron star is the collapsed core of a large star — they’re the smallest and, at the same time, densest stars we know of.
 Kilonovas are 1,000 times brighter than a typical nova, which is already intense.
 Their existence was purely theoretical until this summer.